mneacsu/treponema_assembly/README.md

 ```
 singularity pull docker://mneacs/treponema-assembly:latest
 ```
-and change the singularity argument in Snakefile with the path to the generated .sif file.
+and change the singularity parameter in `config.yaml` with the path to the generated .sif file.

 ### Reference sequence
 Within the directory containing the Snakefile, create a `reference` subdirectory to store the reference fasta file and the corresponding index and dictionary files (only for the reference-based pipelines).
 These can be created with: